Brown pelican: Predators and parasites

 Predation is occasional at colonies, and predators of eggs and young (usually small nestlings are threatened but also occasionally up to fledgling size depending on the size of the predator) can include gulls, raptors (especially bald eagles), spiny-tailed iguanas, alligators, vultures, feral cats, feral dogs, raccoons, fish crows, and corvids.
 Predation is likely reduced if the colony is on an island.
 Although it is rare, bobcats have been documented eating both the offspring and injured adults.
 Predation on adult brown pelicans is rarely reported, but cases where they have fallen prey to bald eagles have been reported.
 Also, South American sea lions and unidentified large sharks have been observed to prey on adult brown pelicans by seizing them from beneath while the birds are sitting on ocean waters.
+In California, adult brown pelicans have become a common prey item for North American river otters.

 The invasive red imported fire ant is known to prey on hatchlings.
 Like all pelicans, brown pelicans are highly sensitive to disturbances by humans (including tourists or fishermen) at their nests, and may even abandon their nests.
 Due to their size, non-nesting adults are rarely predated.
 Brown pelicans have several parasitic worms such as Petagiger, Echinochasmus, Phagicola longus, Mesostephanus appendiculatoides, Contracaecum multipapillatum, and Contracaecum bioccai, from its prey diet of black mullets, white mullets, and other fish species.

+In Florida, brown pelicans may be eaten by some growth stage of invasive snakes like Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.